Government incentives for plug-in electric vehicles: Europe

 Electrification of transport (electromobility) figures prominently in the Green Car Initiative (GCI), included in the European Economic Recovery Plan.
 DG TREN is supporting a large European "electromobility" project on EVs and related infrastructure with a total budget of around as part of the Green Car Initiative.

 There are measures to promote efficient vehicles in the Directive 2009/33/EC of the European Parliament and of the Council of 23 April 2009 on the promotion of clean and energy-efficient road transport vehicles and in the Directive 2006/32/EC of the European Parliament and of the Council of 5 April 2006 on energy end-use efficiency and energy services.

 As of April 2011, 15 of the 27 European Union member states provide tax incentives for electrically chargeable vehicles, which includes all Western European EU Member states, plus the Czech Republic and Romania.
 Also 17 countries levy carbon dioxide related taxes on passenger cars as a disincentive.
 The incentives consist of tax reductions and exemptions, as well as of bonus payments for buyers of PEVs, hybrid vehicles, and some alternative fuel vehicles.

 Armenia

 Armenia advanced an initiative to exempt VAT taxes from the import of electric cars.
 On January 17, the government approved the draft on the initiative on the draft law, according to which "the import of electric motor vehicles will be exempt from value added tax.
 The exemption is supposed to be in effect until January 1, 2022".
+The Value Added Tax (VAT) exemptions are extended through Dec.
+31, 2026 as approved by the Economy Minister Gevorg Papoyan and covers electric buses, cars and motorcycles.
+However, the taxation rules disfavor EVs as property tax on cars is calculated by engine power which means that affordable EVs are taxed more heavily than gas-powered SUVs.
+The Finance Ministry is developing a more fair taxation code.

 Armenia is also set to become the first country, the government of which will switch its fleet from petroleum-run cars to all electric cars.
 As the Minister of Nature Protection has stated, the Armenia has joined the Global Electric Mobility process.
 The country has already been granted relevant funds for undertaking this project, and as the minister states "in case of everything proceeding swiftly, all Cabinet members will be issued electric cars by year-end".